UCSC-Treehouse/fusion-for-core/README.md

 ##### Input files

 The pipeline requires paired-end fastq files, the output directory, and the genome library directory.
 The genelist is already baked into the docker container, but there is an option to include a different genelist.
 Please refer to the STAR-Fusion documentation for creating a genome library.
-You can also find a prebuilt genome library here: `http://ceph-gw-01.pod/references/STARFusion-GRCh38gencode23.tar.gz`

 ```
 Wraps STAR-Fusion program and filters output using FusionInspector.